ICL-ml4csec/signature-trust/README.md

   * Retrieves metadata from the PyPI registry.
   * Extracts and normalises the GitHub repository URL.
   * Resolves the tag to the corresponding Git commit SHA.
-  * Retrieves the last 30 commits on that commit’s branch.
+  * Retrieves the n last commits (based on user input) on that commit’s branch.
   * Calculates the percentage of commits signed with GPG or SSH.

 * **`package.json`** - For each npm package in dependencies and devDependencies: